Skip to main content

 Start with simple skills and let agents enhance them through patch operations.
 This creates more natural learning patterns than full rewrites.

 Use meaningful categories and names.
-Skills are stored in ~/.praisonai/skills/ by default, with clean directory structure per skill.
+Skills are stored according to directory precedence (see Storage Location above), with clean directory structure per skill.

 All skill operations return detailed JSON results with success flags and error messages.
 Always check result["success"] before proceeding.